 Towards global solutions

-In this course, you learn and improve your skills as a leader of projects and initiatives.
+The course consists of a theoretical and a practical part.
 International academic and field experts provide you with profound knowledge on innovation management, social innovation, business development, global governance, and impact measurement.

 Explorer fee: CHF 8'700